Vikki Hammond

 Vikki Hammond is an Australian former actress and TV host.

 Biography

 Early life

-Hammond was born in England she trained in dance and won a beauty contest in Southwark, she appeared in a pantomime in Glasgow, before moving to Australia in 1959, to work as a dancer and soubrette with the Tivoli circuit.
+Hammond was born in England she trained in dance and won a beauty contest in Southwark.
+She appeared in a pantomime in Glasgow and in the British film, Blue Murder at St Trinian's and television series, Mostly Maynard (both 1957).
+Hammond married actor and comedian, Peter Colville in 1957.
+The couple relocated to Australia in 1959, where Hammond worked as a dancer and soubrette with the Tivoli circuit.
+They joined Sorlie's tour in 1960 and performed in Broken Hill.
+Hammond and Colville had separated by 1963.
+She later married car salesman and cartage contractor, Bill Forbes.

 Career

 Hammond appeared on TV in variety shows such as Personally Yours, Top of the Town, Merry-Go-Round, My Fair Lady, Daly at Night The Delo and Daly Show, BP Super Shows, Revue 61 She hosted the variety series Vikki on the ABC in 1963.
 After taking a break from show business she returned and played Maggie Hayword in The Sullivans.

 Hammond's role in The Sullivans won her the 1982 Logie Award for Best Supporting Actress in a Series.

 Other TV appearances include on What's It Worth?, Division 4, Homicide, Afraid of the Dark, The Flying Doctors and the opening of ATV-0.